Code of Conduct

-- Running, riding a bike, skating or skateboarding on the property.
+- Unsafe or Disruptive behavior such as running, riding a bike or scooter, skating or skateboarding on the property.

-- Making or causing noise loud enough, including radios and cell phones, to disturb the peace of other persons.
+- Making or causing noise loud enough, including electronic devices, to disturb the peace of other persons.

 - Soliciting, picketing, handbilling, distributing, or selling materials on RTA property without the prior written consent of RTA.